PFAS Water Polluted

 What Can Decision-Makers Do

-The Great Lakes PFAS Action Network came together in 2021 to develop a list of PFAS policy solutions that must be pursued to protect Michigan and the Great Lakes.
+The Great Lakes PFAS Action Network developed a list of PFAS policy solutions that must be pursued to protect Michigan and the Great Lakes.
 The PFAS Policy Action Agenda outlines five overall categories that state and federal lawmakers should address with urgency.

 PFAS Policy Solutions